amandhal/Training-Sessions-CloudMaven-DevOps-Internship/terraform/day-1/README.md

 ---

 ## tf refresh vs tf plan
-- tf refresh just update the terraform state if any modifications are made in the infrastructure manually
+- tf refresh just updates the terraform state if any modifications are made in the infrastructure outside of terraform
-- tf plan first refreshed the state then compare it with desired state and decide what needs to be added, deleted or changed
+- tf plan first refreshes the state then compare it with desired state and decide what needs to be added, deleted or changed

 ---